HBO Max: Australia and New Zealand

 Fox Showcase, an Australian premium television service, began airing HBO original programming in 2012, through a licensed distribution arrangement with subscription television provider Foxtel.
 Before this, limited HBO content was broadcast through the now-defunct Movie Network, which was founded by HBO (through Time Warner), Village Roadshow, Metro-Goldwyn-Mayer and Disney–ABC International Television.
 HBO Originals are also available on-demand via Foxtel services Foxtel Now and Binge.
 Sky Movies in New Zealand originally operated as a joint venture between HBO and Sky Network Television.
 The channel was renamed HBO in 1993; Time Warner later sold its share in the service to Sky in 1998, and it was renamed back to Sky Movies.
 HBO programming is currently shown by Sky channel HBO, and its subscription streaming service Neon, in New Zealand.
 Deals with some other partners including Foxtel in Australia and Sky in New Zealand which includes a significant portion of HBO Max's original programming were agreed or renewed between 2019 and 2021.

 Foxtel and Warner Bros Discovery renewed their partnership in February 2023, making HBO and Warner Bros. content available across Foxtel's pay-TV channels as well as its Foxtel Now and Binge streaming services.
-In mid-October 2024, Warner Bros Discovery and Sky New Zealand signed a new partnership agreement that would allow Sky to remain the exclusive distributor of both HBO and Max content in New Zealand from October 30, 2024.
+In mid-October 2024, Warner Bros.
+Discovery (WBD) and Sky New Zealand signed a new partnership agreement that would allow Sky to remain the exclusive distributor of both HBO and Max content in New Zealand from October 30, 2024.
 Under the partnership, Sky New Zealand would host Max as a hub on its Sky Box, Sky Pod and Sky Go platforms and its Neon streaming service.
 The SoHo channel would also be revamped as a linear HBO channel featuring HBO Original content.

-On February 25, 2025, Warner Bros.
-Discovery (WBD) announced that Max would be launched as a standalone service in Australia on March 31, 2025.
+On February 25, 2025, WBD announced that Max would be launched as a standalone service in Australia on March 31, 2025.
 Foxtel and Binge will lose access to most HBO and Max Originals, but Foxtel subscribers will be provided a 'Basic with Ads' plan at no extra cost if they have a compatible Foxtel IQ box.
+On February 17, 2026, WBD confirmed that it would be launching HBO Max as a standalone service in New Zealand from mid-2026.
+HBO Max was launched in New Zealand on June 16 as both a standalone service and as a bundle with Prime Video.